-The Committee met 18 November 2021 to consider the Pension Cash Allowances In Lieu Of Pension Contribution Policy and 7 July 2022 to consider the remuneration of the Principal, Deputy Principal and Head of Governance.
-The Committee recommended to the Corporation a pay award of 1.5% for these three members of staff effective from 1 August 2022 in line with the College's staff pay award, of 1.5% from 1 August 2022.
+The Committee met 7 July 2022 to consider the remuneration of the Principal, Deputy Principal and Head of Governance.
+The Committee recommended to the Corporation a pay award of 1.5% for these three members of staff effective from 1 August 2022 in line with the College's staff pay award of 1.5% from 1 August 2022.
 This was approved by the Corporation on 7 July 2022.